hpccsystems-solutions-lab/KSU-2020-Hackathon/README.md

 Keep in mind that DiscontinueDate can go over a year, based on how long that flight should operate.
 For example, a scheduled flight can operate from (EffectiveDate) 06/01/2020 t0 07/23/2023 (DiscontinueDate).

-[Cirium](https://m.youtube.com/watch?sf236787699=1&v=_tR8VXlzWvo)our sister company has provided the data.
+[Cirium](https://m.youtube.com/watch?sf236787699=1&v=_tR8VXlzWvo) our sister company has provided the data.
 For more information please visit
 [Cirium](https://www.cirium.com/).

 ## Tools